StevenThomi/eee3097s_project/README.md

 ## Use Case:
 The temperature and humidity mapping can be used in the following areas:
-- identify location of forest fires, as well as direction of travel of the flames
+- identify location of forest fires, as well as velocity of travel of the flame
 - identify potential desert locust breeding grounds through analysis of relative humidity

 ## Tools: